slyval/guidelines/Guidelines/REST API Guidelines.md

  4. cacheable
  5. based on the transfer of resource representations ( complete state of resources) over HTTP.
 These representations can be serialized in different formats - more commonly JSON.

-## Principles
+## Design Considerations
-When designing  different principles that should be considered and followed when designing REST APIs
+When designing  REST APIs or web services, there are multiple principles and design considerations that need to be followes and understood.

 To foster better understanding, an ordering system that deals with orders and order entries will be used in the examples that will be provided